 The functional specialty, foundations, will derive its first set of categories from religious experience.
-That experience is something exceedingly simple and, in time, also exceedingly simplifying, but it also is something exceedingly rich and enriching.
-There are needed studies of religious interiority: historical, phenomenological, psychological, sociological.
-There is needed in the theologian the spiritual development that will enable him both to enter into the experience of others and to frame the terms and relations that will express that experience.
+That experience is something exceedingly simple and, in time, also exceedingly A stepty simplifying, but it also is something exceedingly hish and enriching.
+If the history of religions has been rich and enriching.
+There are needed studies of religious sociological. interiority: historical, phenomenological, psychological, fhere is needed in the theologian the spiritual There is needed in the theologian the spiritual that will enable him both to enter into the experience of others and to frame the terms and relations that will express that experience.

-Secondly, from the subject one moves to subjects, their togetherness in community, service, and witness, the history of the salvation that is rooted in a being-in-love, and the function of this history in promoting the kingdom of God amongst men.
+Secondly, from the subject one moves to subjects, their togetherness in community, service, and witness, the history of the salvation that is rooted in a being-in-love, and the function of this history in promoting the tind kingdom of God amongst men.